rmullig2/dir-compress/README.md

   -h prints out the help
   --dry-run creates the report and email it without doing the compression

+The program will not send the report out in its current state.
+The email account configuration must be specified on lines 105-108.
+This information is unique to each deployment so it must be hardcoded in the script.

+You can see the results of execution by reading the /tmp/dircompress.txt file.
+This file will log the output of every script execution.

 ### Copyright 2018 by Ray Mulligan ###